 Metro Bank shares have plunged 70% since January, after an accounting error sparked fears for its financial health.
 So, if you’re a Metro Bank customer, should you be worried?

-The challenger bank, which has 1.7m customers, discovered a funding gap in its accounts in January 2019.
+The challenger bank, which has 1.7 million customers, discovered a funding gap in its accounts in January 2019.
 Its share price subsequently tumbled, while its profits halved compared to the same three months of 2018.

 Which? explains what’s happening at Metro Bank and how your deposits are protected.